 2. Look Outside of Your Industry

 Don't box yourself in.
 When it comes to marketing, no one wants to be doing what everyone else is already doing.
 So be different!
 Looking outside of optical for marketing ideas is a great exercise.
 Not only can you pull ideas directly from other successful businesses, but out-of-the-box thinking can spur creativity when brainstorming new marketing campaigns or sales messaging.

 3. Don't Limit Yourself

 Online and offline media are both important aspects of a marketing strategy.
 And the reality today is that more and more consumers are spending time online.
-The Internet is a big convenience for consumers, and it's expected that they can find a website for your business.
+The Internet is a big convenience for consumers and they expect to find your business online.
 But traditional forms of communication are just as important and should not be replaced with only an online presence.

 4. Be Where Your Patients Are

-These days there are a ton of differenct social media platforms that your practice can be present on.
-But they are only important if your patients are a part of the community, allowing you to share information and put in the effort into maintaining a consistent presence.
-So only use the platforms that fit with your practice, because social media is only good if you're being social and interactive.
+These days there are a ton of different social media platforms that your practice can be present on.
+But they are only important if your patients are a part of the community, allowing you to share information and put effort into maintaining a consistent presence.
+So only use the platforms that fit with your practice, because social media is only good if you're engaging with potential patients.
 If your patients aren't on Twitter, why should you be?

 5. Don't be Afraid to Try Something New

 There is nothing more boring for consumers than seeing the same thing over and over.
 So it's important to always think of innovative and new ways to be reaching the market.
 What can you do for your patients that others can't, and how can you portray that information in a new and exciting way?
 This means shaking it up with an interactive field day or scavenger hunt, maybe a themed month of discounts, or developing a short and fun video that can be shared on all platforms.

 6. Stop Focusing on Yourself

 Marketing used to be all about generating as many impressions as you could by blasting information until it sticks.
-Today, it's all about making meaningful engagements and creating lasting impressions.
+Now, it's all about making meaningful connections and creating lasting impressions; quality over quantity.
 Consumers today are immune to "Look at me!
 Look at me!" marketing messages.
-To gain the attention of consumers, businesses now have to stop focusing on themselves and focus more on the customer.
+To gain the attention of consumers, businesses now have to shift the focus to the customer.
 Businesses need to be more accessible, more engaged, and offer up content that consumers can use.